 - learned how to examine a personal essay for its structural elements: how the genre works and why

 - learned how to give and receive constructive and positive feedback

 - gained an understanding of the importance of editing and revising your work.

 Over eight weeks, you will discover what draws your attention in writing.
 Each week explores a new writing prompt that generates whatever speculative and reflective route you happen to find.

-You will receive detailed feedback from the tutor and your peers and have the chance to develop and build on your writing skills.
+You will receive constructive feedback from the tutor and your peers that will allow you the chance to develop and build on your writing skills.
 Examples of published personal essays are considered, with an attention to craft.
-Discussion and participation are at the heart of the course.
+Discussion and participation are at the heart of this writing workshop.